xoseperez/espurna/README.md

 ## Contributors

 **Without your help this project would not be possible**.
-I (**@xoseperez**) simply can't spend all the time I wish on ESPurna but luckly I recieve a lot of contributions, bug fixes, enhancement suggestions,... from people all around the world.
+I (**@xoseperez**) simply can't spend all the time I wish on ESPurna but luckily I receive a lot of contributions, bug fixes, enhancement suggestions,... from people all around the world.
 I would like to thank each and every one of you.
 The [contributors](https://github.com/xoseperez/espurna/graphs/contributors) page shows the ones that have done a PR in the past, but I also get contributions in the issues, by email or via the [gitter ESPurna channel](https://gitter.im/tinkerman-cat/espurna), those I also want to thank.

 **Thank you all very much**.